frequency-chain/docs/pages/Networks/Node.md

 - [Substrate Docs: Deployment](https://docs.substrate.io/deploy/) - Great starter place to understand node deployments
 - [Substrate DevOps Guide](https://paritytech.github.io/devops-guide/) - Great for DevOps teams running nodes

+## High Volume Notice

+Running a node that will have a high volume from one or more servers requires altering the defaults.
+Please read over not just the notes here, but also the details of all the command line parameters: `./frequency --help`

 ## Default Ports

 ### Frequency Node